Dufur School District

 Dufur School District #29 is a K-12 school district of approximately 280 students, in Dufur, Oregon, United States.

+History

+In 1953, the Liberty, Boyd, Ramsey, Nansene, Center Ridge, Ireland, Railhollow, Kingsley, Harmony, Friend, and Shell Rock School Districts were merged into the Dufur School District.

 Academics

 In 2008, 79% of the Dufur High School seniors received their high school diploma.
 Of 19 students, 15 graduated, 3 dropped out, and 1 received a modified diploma.